nullivex/ah-wiki/Production-Notes.md

 ## Paths and Envrionments

-You can set a few environment variables to effect how actionHero runs:
+You can set a few environment variables to affect how actionHero runs:

 - `PROJECT_ROOT`: This is useful when deploying actionHero applications on a server where symlinks will change under a running process.
 The cluster will look at your symlink `PROJECT_ROOT=/path/to/current_symlink` rather than the absolute path it was started from
 - `ACTIONHERO_ROOT`: This can used to set the absolute path to the actionHero binaries